Faiss vs. HNSWlib: Choosing the Right Vector Search Tool for Your Application

 Comparing Vector Search Libraries and Purpose-built Vector Databases

 Both vector search libraries like Faiss and HNSWlib and purpose-built vector databases like Milvus aim to solve the similarity search problem for high-dimensional vector data, but they serve different roles.
+These tools are designed to handle high-dimensional data efficiently, addressing the performance limitations that arise in such scenarios.

 Vector search libraries focus solely on the task of efficient nearest neighbor search.
 They offer lightweight, fast solutions for finding vectors similar to a query vector.
 They are often used in smaller, single-node environments or for applications with static or moderately sized datasets.
 However, they generally lack features for managing dynamic data, providing persistence, or scaling across distributed systems.
 Developers using these libraries typically need to manually handle data management, updates, and scaling.